ThinhTranA/XamADALMultiResources/AzureADSetUpGuide/Readme.md

 The App can now be found under Owned applications, since you created manually
 ![7](7.png)

-Click on the app, and set the Redirects URI that matched the redirect URI in step 1.
+Click on the app, and under `Overview` set the Redirects URI that matched the redirect URI in step 1.

 ![8](8.png)

 (Note: if this won't match the login screen will throw error doesn't set or not match URI).

 Select the App/ API permissions
 Click Add a permission